interlay/interbtc-spec/docs/spec/escrow.rst

 Step-by-step
 ------------

-1. A user may lock any amount of some currency up to a maximum lock period.
+1. A user may lock any amount of defined governance currency (KINT on Kintsugi, INTR on Interlay) up to a maximum lock period.
 2. Both the amount and the unlock time may be increased to improve voting power.
 3. The user may unlock their fungible asset after the lock has expired.